YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 **Explanation**:

-- `sort`: Sorts the BAM file by genomic coordinates, which is essential for downstream processing.
+- `sort`: Sorts the BAM file by genomic coordinates.
-- `-m 1G`: Limits memory usage per thread to 1 GB.
+- `-m 1G`: Limits the memory usage to 1 GB per thread.
 - `-@ 4`: Uses 4 threads for sorting.
-- `index`: Creates an index file (.bai) for the sorted BAM file, allowing for fast retrieval of specific genomic regions.
+- `index`: Creates an index file (.bai) for the sorted BAM file.

 ### Note for Large Genomes (e.g., Wheat):

-For larger genomes like wheat, using the default `samtools index` may lead to inefficiencies or errors due to the size of the BAM file

-.
-In such cases, it is recommended to use the `-c` option to create a CSI index for both **cultivar** and **mutant bulk** BAM files:
+For larger genomes like wheat, using the default `samtools index` may lead to inefficiencies due to the size of the BAM file.
+In such cases, it is recommended to use the `-c` option:

 ```bash
 samtools index -c output_directory/20_bam/cultivar.bam
 samtools index -c output_directory/20_bam/bulk.bam
 ```

-This creates CSI indexes, which support larger reference genomes.
+This creates a CSI index that supports larger reference genomes.

 ---

 ## Step 6: Variant Calling with mpileup

 **Description**:\
 Once the BAM files are indexed, the next step is to call variants using **bcftools mpileup** and **bcftools call**.
 The `AD`, `ADF`, and `ADR` fields are critical for MutMap, as they provide allele depth information that is essential for the analysis.
 This command identifies SNPs and other variants in the sequencing data.
-For more information, refer to the [BCFtools Manual](https://www.htslib.org/doc/bcftools.html) and the [Tabix Manual](https://www.htslib.org/doc/tabix.html).

 **Usage**: